Buying brand new cars was one mistake I made.

 Fortunately, I did it far less often than some folks do.

 In reading this blog, I hope you don't come away with the idea that I know everything about finances.
+Nothing could be further from the truth.
 Almost every entry in this blog is based on horrible financial mistakes I have made over the years.

 How have I been successful in spite of all that?
 Well, for starters, I have a decent income.
 And I got lucky in the Real Estate business - and got out before it crashed.